Gramatthu Minnal: Reception

 NKS of The Indian Express wrote, "The film comes as a flashback, the climax contrasting with the overall placidity of the narrative".
-Jayamanmadhan for Kalki praised Revathi's acting, Goundamani's humour, Ilayaraja's music but panned Ramarajan's acting, Selvakumar's dialogues and dried second half and concluded that Rangaraj has half built a home without any decorations but who will settle?.
+Jayamanmadhan for Kalki praised Revathi's acting, Goundamani's humour and Ilaiyaraaja's music but panned Ramarajan's acting, Selvakumar's dialogues and dried second half.
+Jayamanmadhan concluded that Rangaraj has half built a home without any decorations but questioned who will settle.